IRS Publication 463: Car-Related Business Expenses & Deductions

 Some possibilities for keeping a mileage log are:

 Whatever approach you go with, it’s crucial to maintain consistency and accuracy in your record-keeping.
-Make it a routine to enter your spending as soon as you can, and store all supporting documents in a secure location.

 What does a “contemporaneous mileage log” mean?